-3.0 litre measured capacity 2551 to 3100cc
+3.0 litre measured capacity 1822 to 2290 cc equivalent to 3200 cc

-- 14. Forced induction engines with a maximum of 6 cylinders will be accepted with an equivalent capacity calculated by multiplying the measured capacity by 1.4.
-The maximum measured engine capacity admitted will be nominally 2 litres, hence: - 2.0 litre measured capacity 1200 to 1500cc equivalent to 2100cc - 2.5 litre measured capacity 1501 to 1821cc equivalent to 2550cc - 3.0 litre measured capacity 1822 to 2100cc equivalent to 2940cc - Power units may be of any internal combustion design, of limited or series production. - 16.
-Rotary motors will be rated in accordance with rule 503.08.

-- Diesel, external combustion, or gas turbine engines are not eligible. - 18.
-Only single crankshaft/powerhead configuration is permitted. - 'Green engines' are to be encouraged [with respect to emissions] through incentives determined from time to time by the Formula 1 committee. - 20.
+- 11. Power units may be of any internal combustion design, of limited or series production. - 12.
+Rotary motors will be rated in accordance with rule 503.08. - 13.
+Diesel, external combustion, or gas turbine engines are not eligible. - 14.
+'Green engines' are to be encouraged [with respect to emissions] through incentives determined from time to time by the Formula 1 committee. - 15.
 Engines must be capable of being silenced.
-If a particular race organiser requests it for local reasons, rule 504 will be applied and engines must not exceed a maximum decibel rating of 98 +6 db(A) when measured as rule 504.03. - If silencers are required to conform to the maximum noise rating, it is mandatory to have them available at all races.
-Compliance is required for scrutineering clearance. - 22.
-To reduce environmental pollution, running-in of engines at the launch jetty or other specified area, will only be permitted by the Technical Commissioner and, if required by the Technical Commissioner, effective mufflers must be used - Non-compliance with noise regulations will be financially penalised. - 24.
-All new Formula 1 engines must be homologated by the UIM in accordance with rules 505 and 506, and will be subject to these rules.
-Technical or component restrictions, mandatory in the UIM rules and homologation form, will apply to all engines as raced.
-For all engines, the crankcase and cylinder block, cylinder heads, induction system, injection system, engine management control unit including the ignition system, must be Original Equipment, corresponding with dimensions and/or part numbers on the homologation form. - Crankcase cover and exhaust tuner pipes for two stroke engines will be included in the homologated details.
+If a particular race organiser requests it for local reasons, rule 504 will be applied and engines must not exceed a maximum decibel rating of 98 +6 db(A) when measured as rule 504.03.

+- If silencers are required to conform to the maximum noise rating, it is mandatory to have them available at all races.
+Compliance is required for scrutineering clearance. - 17.
+To reduce environmental pollution, running-in of engines at the launch jetty or other specified area, will only be permitted by the Technical Commissioner and, if required by the Technical Commissioner, effective mufflers must be used - Non-compliance with noise regulations will be financially penalised. - 19.
+New engines will be accepted provided the engine/drive units are submitted for verification, the spirit and letter of the performance target of these rules is respected, and they are freely available to be purchased at a price approved by the F1 Daily Management Committee. - 20.
+To qualify, the manufacturer must present a complete power-unit assembly for verification by the U.I.M. technical officer or delegate nominated by the F1 Daily Management Committee. - 21.
-- 26. Four stroke engine valve trains including cams, valves and mechanisms must be homologated, together with any supercharger and drives, or turbo blower and wastegate settings. - 27.
-Engines will either be tested for induction system integrity by running them at a steady 4000 rpm and timing the period they take to stop when the induction restrictor is blocked by a spherical plug; or by means of UIM approved alternative instruments. - 28.
-Non homologated OEM parts, or those parts not restricted by these rules may be changed for any after-market parts during engine race-preparation, but may not be included in the engine name unless the homologated engine manufacturer is specifically in agreement. - 29.
-New engines will be accepted for homologation provided the engine/drive units are submitted for verification, the spirit and letter of the performance target of these rules is respected, and they are freely available to be purchased at a price approved by the Formula 1 committee. - 30.
-To qualify for homologation, the manufacturer must present a complete power-unit assembly for verification by the UIM technical officer or delegate nominated by the Formula 1 daily management committee.
-All driveline and mounting units must be manufactured by the power-unit manufacturer, unless satisfactory proof of contractual agreement can be provided for mixed units, in which case both manufacturers names are to be included in the engine name and on the engine cover logo.
-Third paragraph of rule 505.01 does not apply. - 31.
 Applications for homologation of a new engine, which will include a fully completed homologation form with recognition photographs, must be submitted no later than October 15th of the year preceding the first season of use.
-UIM verification and approval will be completed no later than 6 weeks after receipt of the application. - Manufacturer's logos and colour schemes must be used as homologated.

-- 33. Running production changes will be accepted only once per year for the crankcase / cylinder assemblies, and notification must be received by October 15th of each year.
+U.I.M. verification and approval will be completed no later than 6 weeks after receipt of the application. - 22.
+Manufacturer's logos and colour schemes must be used as homologated. - 23.
+Running production changes will be accepted only once per year for the crankcase / cylinder assemblies, and notification must be received by October 15th of each year.
 Running production changes for all other components may be submitted for approval at any time.
 Legality for use will be considered by the Formula 1 committee, taking into account any affect the change will have on performance.
 If accepted, changes will be effective immediately after approval, and will be conditional that the affected components are freely available at a reasonable price.
-All interested parties will be notified by UIM. - 34.
-In the case of an engine proving to be illegal, penalties will be imposed in accordance with rule 406 Penalties
+All interested parties will be notified by U.I.M.

+24. In the case of an engine proving to be illegal, penalties will be imposed in accordance with rule 406- Penalties